Categories

 4. Always Use Stop Loss

 Stop loss is the magic ingredient for not getting liquidated in your futures trade.
 Stop loss should always be set above your liquidation price and according to your risk tolerance.
-If you can only tolerate a 20% loss in your trade, set the stop loss around that level.
+If you can only tolerate a 20% loss in your trade, set the stop loss above that level.
 Additionally, avoid round numbers for stop loss as they are usually very crowded and reduce the chance of your stop loss getting triggered.

 Tutorial on how to use Stop Loss: Strategy for Determining Take Profit and Stop Loss – Pintu Academy.

-How to Use Pintu Pro Futures Web
+How to Use Pintu Futures in Web

 1. Open https://pintu.co.id/en.